harshitadhiman/databricks-sales-pipeline/README.md

-# 🚀 Sales Data Pipeline using Databricks with CI/CD Integration
+# Sales Data Pipeline using Databricks with CI/CD Integration

 ---

-## 📌 1.
-Project Overview
+## Project Overview

 This project implements an **end-to-end data engineering pipeline** using Databricks, following the **Medallion Architecture (Bronze → Silver → Gold)**.

-The pipeline ingests raw sales data, performs cleaning and transformations, applies data quality validations, and produces analytics-ready datasets.
-The entire workflow is automated using **CI/CD with GitHub Actions**.
+This pipeline ingests raw retail sales data, applies transformations and quality checks, and produces analytics-ready datasets—all orchestrated through Databricks Jobs and deployed automatically on every push to main.

 ---

-## 📊 2.
-Dataset Description
+## Dataset Description

 The dataset represents **retail sales transactions**, containing: